xeruf/mostr/README.md

 because they need conceptualization.
 Suggestions welcome!

+- Do not track time on Closed task?
+- Allow adding new parent via description?
 - Special commands: help, exit, tutorial, change log level
 - Duplicate task (subtasks? timetracking?)
 - What if I want to postpone a procedure, i.e. make it pending, or move it across kanban, does this make sense?